 - Dry roast the millet and dal separately till nice aroma on medium heat.

 - Once cooled, wash and add them to a 3 Ltr Pressure Cooker.

-- Once pressure settles down, open, carefully remove the jaggery syrup and mix with the cooked dal and millet.
+- Once pressure settles down, open, mix the jaggery syrup with the cooked dal and millet.

 - Mix thoroughly adding ghee.

 We are sorry that this post was not useful for you!